Trinidad, Cuba: Ultimate Travel Guide

 This isn’t any boring old museum to skip!
 The Museum of Colonial Architecture (Museo de Arquitectura Colonial) is another Trinidad attraction well worth visiting, especially considering it’s housed in one of the city’s most impressive historic buildings.

-While the museum exhibits themselves aren’t that impressive unless you’re a true architecture and history buff, the rooms in this restored colonial mansion are lovely, and maintained in their original style and decor.
+While the museum exhibits themselves aren’t that impressive unless you’re a true architecture and history buff, the rooms in this restored colonial mansion are lovely and maintained with their original style and decor.
 It is worth a quick visit, and tickets are just a few pesos.

-If you’re looking for a quick and easy way to get out of Trinidad (and escape the heat), head to Parque El Cubano just a few kilometers outside of the city.
-While technically one of the parks that composes Topes de Collantes (more on this spot later!), a visit to Parque El Cubano makes for an easy half-day trip, as it is the park closest to Trinidad.
+If you’re looking for a quick and easy way to get out of Trinidad (and escape the heat), head to Parque El Cubano, just a few kilometers outside of the city.
+While technically one of the parks that composes Topes de Collantes (more on this spot later!), a visit to Parque El Cubano makes for an easy half-day trip from Trinidad.

-Throughout the park you’ll find several trails that are mostly all quite easy to walk, and lead around the park to various natural pools where you can swim.
+Throughout the park, you’ll find several trails that are mostly quite easy to walk and lead around the park to various natural pools where you can swim.
 The most impressive part by far is the Salto de Javira (Javira Waterfall) and the large swimming hole below.

 It’s easy enough to get to Parque El Cubano, as shared taxis frequently leave Trinidad to bring visitors.
 Day tours like the popular horseback riding excursion in Parque El Cubano sell out fast!
 The entrance to the park is about $10 USD (in Cuban pesos), though if you book one of the popular small group excursions the entrance will be included.